 By Maj Gen (Dr.) PK Chakravorty (Retd.)

 The Regiment of Artillery celebrates its raising day on 28 September annually.
 The date of raising is related to the raising of the Royal Indian Artillery as a part of the Bombay Presidency which occurred on 28 September 1827.
 The organisation was named as 5 Bombay Battery and they soon prepared themselves for a role in the mountains.
 They participated in the first Anglo Afghan war which took place from 1839 to 1842.
 Thereafter the Regiment participated in both the World Wars and in all the Wars post independence.
 Artillery is the second biggest arm, next to the infantry and has proved its mettle in all operations including Counter Insurgency actions in Jammu and Kashmir as also in the North East.
-Currently a number of units are deployed in Eastern Ladakh to stand up to the recent Chinese border clashes.
+Currently a number of units are deployed in Eastern Ladakh to stand up to the Chinese border clashes.
 Professionally the arm has provided Firepower in all operations with Elan, Pride and Military Precision.
-The Regiment having completed 194 years is currently undergoing a process of modernisation which would ensure that state of the art equipment is inducted to enable the Regiment to undertake operations in the 21st century against its adversaries.
+The Regiment having completed 196 years is currently undergoing a process of modernisation which would ensure that state of the art equipment is inducted to enable the Regiment to undertake operations in the 21st century against its adversaries.
 Having spent these glorious years it would be pertinent to take a reality check on aspects concerning the arm which is aptly referred as the King of the Battle.
 It is pertinent to note that while Guns are the colours, the ammunition is the weapon and it is a combination of these two that causes devastating effect at the target.
+It is also pertinent to note that Guns, Rockets and Missiles are playing a predominant role in the current operations in Ukraine.

 The nation is facing at this juncture security challenges at the Line of Actual Control.
 It is to India’s credit that she has been able to convince all countries of the World on the incorrectness of the present statements by our Northern and Western adversary.
 Never the less rhetoric of our adversaries has to be taken seriously as they have stated their ability to escalate the situation if the need arises.
 In such a situation India has to be prepared for a two front conflict.
 As correctly appreciated the conflict could be in multiple domains.
 Artillery remains an important Arm irrespective of the domain of Warfare.
 It is heartening to note that Artillery continues to modernise at a deliberate pace thereby improving the Manoeuvre and Firepower capabilities of the Indian Army.